notional-labs/cookiemonster/README.md

 ]
 ```
 3. run: `auto-invest invest ~/.cookiemonster/investments.json`.
 This cmd will run ONE investment : Claim -> Pooling -> Staking.
 It finish when all transaction is success or 4 times broadcast. </br>
   Or run: `auto-farm invest_non_stop ~/.cookiemonster/investments.json`.
-This cmd will run loop of investment each one epoch in osmosis.
+This cmd will run loop of investment for each epoch in osmosis.